-Katie Donald is joining ESN as the Pre-Kindergarten teacher.
-A growing enrollment enabled us to split pre-kindergarten and kindergarten into two stand-alone grades.
+Katie Donald is our Pre-Kindergarten teacher.
 Upon graduating from Vanderbilt University with a B.S. in Human Development and English, Katie jumped immediately into her teaching career.
-She has gained broad experience working with preschool-aged children, most notably the 18 years that she spent as the head kindergarten teacher at the renowned Grace-St. Luke’s Episcopal School in Memphis.
+She has gained broad experience working with preschool-aged children, most notably the eighteen years that she spent as a head kindergarten teacher at Grace-St. Luke’s Episcopal School in Memphis.

-Felicia Holst brings over 24 years of teaching experience to the Episcopal School.
+Felicia Holst brings more than twenty-four years of teaching experience to the Episcopal School of Nashville.
 Felicia came to us from Rivermont Collegiate School in Bettendorf, Iowa where she taught Kindergarten.
-Prior to working at Rivermont Collegiate, Felicia spent 17 years on the faculty of Ashley Hall School in Charleston South Carolina where she was a Pre-Primary lead teacher in the Early Childhood Center, a First Grade teacher and team leader, a Second Grade teacher and team leader, the Lower School Literacy Coordinator and the school’s Librarian.
+Prior to working at Rivermont Collegiate, Felicia spent seventeen years on the faculty of Ashley Hall School in Charleston, South Carolina where she was a Pre-Primary lead teacher in the Early Childhood Center, a First Grade teacher and team leader, a Second Grade teacher and team leader, the Lower School Literacy Coordinator and the school’s Librarian.

 “My visit to ESN was nothing but empowering.
 I’m looking forward to having a tangible impact on children’s academic success by being surrounded by inspiring and encouraging educators, and by setting goals and seeing them come to fruition as ESN is building a future.” – Rachel Czechura